-Companies and owners of IUU fishing vessels often use complex, cross-jurisdictional corporate structures to mask the links to the ultimate beneficial owners (UBO) behind these operations, ranging from using shell companies to setting up joint ventures see Box: Complex Corporate Structures.
+Companies and owners of IUU fishing vessels often use complex, cross-jurisdictional corporate structures to mask the links to the beneficial owners BO behind these operations, ranging from using shell companies to setting up joint ventures see Box: Complex Corporate Structures.
 These complex corporate structures also disguise a range of other violations such as illegal access to fishing quotas and vessel authorisations, document forgery, vessel identity fraud, human trafficking, forced labour and tax evasion, tax abuses see Box: IUU fishing and other crimes.
-Making matters worse, nothing prevents IUU owners from renaming and reflagging the vessels to different jurisdictions, allowing them to hide the vessels' identities, activities and compliance history from the authorities, further obfuscating the UBO of these vessels.
+Making matters worse, nothing prevents IUU owners from renaming and reflagging the vessels to different jurisdictions, allowing them to hide the vessels' identities, activities and compliance history from the authorities, further obfuscating the BO of these vessels.

-As a result, enforcement efforts have generally focused on the vessel itself and its captain and crew who often work in poor conditions and receive very low salaries, as opposed to the ultimate beneficial owners, with often very small fines being applied, thereby offering no incentive for IUU vessel owners to stop operating illegally.26 Some studies suggest that penalties would have to be increased by 24 times to have a real deterrent effect on illegal fishing activities, something which is not yet happening.27 Another approach would be to target the companies and their beneficial owners with anti-corruption related sanctions including asset freezes.
+As a result, enforcement efforts have generally focused on the vessel itself and its captain and crew who often work in poor conditions and receive very low salaries, as opposed to the beneficial owner(s) with often very small fines being applied, thereby offering no incentive for IUU vessel owners to stop operating illegally.28 Some studies suggest that penalties would have to be increased by 24 times to have a real deterrent effect on illegal fishing activities, something which is not yet happening.29 Another approach would be to target the companies and their beneficial owners with anti-corruption related sanctions including asset freezes.

-Most of the IUU fishing literature so far has focused on law enforcement capabilities of nations which suffer most from illicit fishing instances, but here we focus mainly on the financial secrecy aspects of IUU fishing in both the countries where the offence takes place, in the countries that via their status as a flag of convenience or as a secrecy jurisdiction enable this trade to hide their real beneficial owners, and how the consumer countries do not require open and public beneficial ownership registries to be established as part of supply chain transparency initiatives in their own territories, in flag states and secrecy jurisdictions on source countries.
+Most of the IUU fishing literature so far has focused on law enforcement capabilities of nations which suffer most from illicit fishing instances, however, in this report, we focus mainly on the financial secrecy aspects of IUU fishing in both the countries where the offence takes place and in the countries that via their status as a flag of convenience or as a secrecy jurisdiction enable this trade to hide their real beneficial owners.
+We discuss how the consumer countries do not require open and public beneficial ownership registries to be established as part of supply chain transparency initiatives in their own territories, in flag states and secrecy jurisdictions on source countries.
+Some countries do not even have beneficial ownership registries that are accessible to law enforcement agencies.